tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/使用备份文件恢复数据库/使用物理备份恢复数据库_intl_en.md

 ## Prerequisites
 - Download and install XtraBackup.
- - For MySQL 5.6 and 5.7, download Percona XtraBackup 2.4.6 or later at [Percona's official website](https://www.percona.com/downloads/Percona-XtraBackup-2.4/LATEST/).
-For more information on installation, see [Installing Percona XtraBackup on Red Hat Enterprise Linux and CentOS](https://docs.percona.com/percona-xtrabackup/2.4/installation/yum_repo.html).
+ - For MySQL 5.6 and 5.7, download Percona XtraBackup 2.4.6 or later at [Percona official website](https://www.percona.com/downloads/Percona-XtraBackup-2.4/LATEST/).
+For more information on installation, see [Percona XtraBackup 2.4 documentation](https://docs.percona.com/percona-xtrabackup/2.4/installation/yum_repo.html).
- - For MySQL 8.0, download Percona XtraBackup 8.0.22-15 or later at [Percona's official website](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/#).
-For more information on installation, see [Installing Percona XtraBackup on Red Hat Enterprise Linux and CentOS](https://docs.percona.com/percona-xtrabackup/8.0/installation/yum_repo.html).
+ - For MySQL 8.0, download Percona XtraBackup 8.0.22-15 or later at [Percona official website](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/#).
+For more information on installation, see [Percona XtraBackup 8.0 documentation](https://docs.percona.com/percona-xtrabackup/8.0/installation/yum_repo.html).
 - Supported instance architectures: two-node or three-node MySQL
 - Instances with TDE enabled cannot be restored from a physical backup.